Marine and Offshore

 Bureau Veritas (BV)

-Many projects require approval from multiple classification societies, especially for FPSO vessels or international assets.
-Always verify which societies are specified in the project documentation.
+Manufacturers may offer type approvals from several classification societies so the same product series can be used across different vessels, operators and projects.
+Verify which approval is required for the specific asset and project.
 Classification society approval covers the device type — not necessarily every configuration or variant.
 Verify the scope of the certificate against the selected device.

 Marine and offshore installation environments